MMMatth/video-game-cpp/README.md

 # Project
 ## Description
 This project is a simple game made with SFML.
+Is a 2D game like Minecraft where you can move around the map and build blocks.

 ## How to run the project
 First, you need to install the dependencies.
 You can do it by running the following command: